On the Efficiency of Energy Markets with Non-Merchant Storage: Introduction

 The need for large-scale energy storage to balance intermittent and stochastic renewables in future energy systems has become apparent.
 The IEA Energy Outlook predicts that utility-scale battery storage will increase from less than 20 GW in 2020 to over 3 000 GW by 2050 \cite{iea2021world}.
 It remains an open question how to best integrate storage in energy markets.
-The urgency of this question is illustrated by a recent FERC order that requires system operators to facilitate market participation of electric storage, and to provide fair compensation for the provided services, given the physical and operational characteristics of these assets \cite{FERC2018}.
+The urgency of this question is illustrated by a recent order from the Federal Energy Regulatory Commission that requires system operators to facilitate market participation of electric storage, and to provide fair compensation for the provided services, given the physical and operational characteristics of these assets \cite{FERC2018}.